-Enjoy a Walk on the Farm
+Enjoy a Walk or Ski on the Farm

 The two mile loop around the farm property will give you a good idea of a working farm.
 You'll pass the two main growing areas that contain the hoop houses and gardens, as well as a sugarhouse, and likely you'll spot the herd of grass-fed beef cows.
 You may even spot a few dairy goats!
 The folks at Trillium Hill have mowed paths and foot bridges connecting various parts of the farm.
 Walks are not long and take guests to the top of the property with spectacular views and into the woods, through fields and into stream areas, as well.

 - The trails on their farm are part of the Hinesburg Area Recreational Trails (HART).